A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Conclusions

 In this work we have reported an extension of Sinclair's flexible boundary condition algorithm to allow full solution paths for cracks to be computed using pseudo-arclength continuation.
 We have also introduced an extension of the FBC algorithm which allows information to be incorporated from a larger far-field region, and which also provides a stepping stone towards putting the method on a more rigorous mathematical footing.
 We demonstrated the approach for Mode III fracture with a 2D toy model, and for Mode I fracture of silicon using realistic interatomic potentials that give a qualitatively correct description of fracture.

 In future, our approach will enable a detailed study of lattice trapping barriers to brittle fracture to be carried out using increasingly realistic models of interatomic bonding, going beyond the screened bond-order potentials demonstrated here, for example by using machine-learning interatomic potentials~\cite{Bartok2018} or DFT directly.
 This could help to resolve questions such as the role of blunt-sharp-blunt crack tip reconstruction observed during fracture in the Si$(110)[1\bar{1}0]$ crack system~\cite{Swinburne2017}, where NEB calculations demonstrated the crack is bluntened at stable minima and sharp at the unstable transition states.
 Moreover, the new approach could be expanded to study crack path selection, known to exhibit complex phenomenon in anisotropic materials~\cite{Mesgarnejad2020}, or the dynamics of three dimensional crack fronts, going beyond previous work that was limited to simple interatomic potentials and small model systems~\cite{Kermode2015}.
 Truly accurate predictions of critical stress intensity factors and lattice trapping ranges require a quantum mechanical approach, at least near the crack tip.
-Hybrid schemes such as QM/MM (quantum mechanics/molecular mechanics), previously applied to dynamic fracture~\cite{Kermode2008}, could be combined with the algorithms introduced here to make quantitative fracture toughness calculations accurate and affordable.
-Established routes could then be followed to produce atomistically informed continuum models~\cite{Moller2013,Tahir2013,Moller2018}.
+Hybrid schemes such as QM/MM (quantum mechanics/molecular mechanics), previously applied to dynamic fracture~\cite{Kermode2008}, could be combined with the algorithms introduced here to make quantitative fracture toughness calculations accurate and affordable. {\corr A potential route to extending the NCFlex scheme to the QM/MM framework is to use a buffered QM/MM approach presented in \cite{2015-qmtb2}, allowing to converge force accuracy with respect to the buffer width.} Established routes could then be followed to produce atomistically informed continuum models~\cite{Moller2013,Tahir2013,Moller2018}.

 Before this can be done, however, further work is needed to assess finite-size effects.
 For the silicon fracture application, we have demonstrated that the flexible scheme is superior to static boundaries, but not yet quantified the convergence rate, meaning that the new algorithms cannot yet be used for predictive materials science.
 Ultimately, it is hoped that the flexible boundary scheme and numerical continuation techniques can be combined with higher-order far-field predictions to increase accuracy in a quantifiable manner.